Privacy Policy

 - Google Advertising ID (GAID),

-The actual provision and processing of this information is carried out by Google or Android on the system side.
+The actual provision and processing of this information is carried out by Google or Android at the system level.

 8.10.2 Purpose

-If the GAID or related data is released by the system, it may be used for the following purposes, depending on your consent and device settings:
+Insofar as the GAID or associated data is released by the system, this data may – depending on your consent and the device settings – be used for the following purposes:

 8.10.3 Legal basis

-If personal data is processed via GAID, this is done exclusively on the basis of your consent in accordance with:
+Where personal data is processed via the GAID, this is done exclusively on the basis of your consent in accordance with:

-The actual technical data processing is carried out by Google in accordance with its own data protection regulations.
+The actual technical data processing is carried out by Google in accordance with its own privacy policy.

-You can adjust or deactivate the provision and use of GAID at any time in the settings of your Android device:
+You can adjust or disable the provision and use of the GAID at any time in the settings of your Android device:

 8.10.5 Further information